Saturday, September 4, 2010

 Hawks -> ASSAULT ON PRECINCT 13

-Kubrick -> CLOSE ENCOUNTERS OF THE 3RD KIND
+Kubrick -> CLOSE ENCOUNTERS OF 3RD KIND

 F.W.
 Murnau -> DAYS OF HEAVEN